 2 Great northern divers were also seen at Scousburgh.

-This morning was spent again around the south of the mainland at Sumburgh and Grutness, which was very quiet again, two Blackcaps were seen and 4 Yellow-browed warblers.
+This morning was spent again around the south of the mainland at Sumburgh and Grutness, which was very quiet again; two Blackcaps were seen and 4 Yellow-browed warblers.
 News broke late morning that a Pallas's grasshopper warbler had been found at Garth further north, so we headed there.
-The bird eventually showed really well and this was my third for Britain, the bird didn't let us down and performed well to the crowd, sitting up at times in the low vegetation.
+The bird eventually showed really well, and this was my third for Britain.
+The bird didn't let us down and performed well for the crowd, sitting up at times in the low vegetation.

 Another great day's birding on Shetland!